MouseBiteLabs/Super-Game-Boy-Plus/README.md

 ### Standard 46-pin SNES Shell Cuts

 Standard SNES shells only have one cut on the bottom of the shell to allow the middle 46 cart edge pins to stick through.
-But the SGB boards have the extra 16 expansion pins on either end.
+But the Super Game Boy uses the extra 16 expansion pins on either end.
 So you'll have to cut two slots for those parts of the cart edge to stick through.
 The easiest way I've been able to do this is to line up the middle 46 pins, and sit the board a bit above that so you can see the plastic you'll need to cut.
 Then, mark the area you'll have to cut with a marker, and go over it with a file.
 I *highly* recommend against using flush cutters to make a starting cut, because the plastic will snap off really easily all the way towards the middle, and you'll be missing the two little nubs.

 ![image](https://github.com/user-attachments/assets/1bbc2b1e-a284-4a2d-8b2a-e84a3a882a5d)